-The debt limit, or debt ceiling, is a restriction on how much the government can borrow to pay its bills.
+The debt limit, or debt ceiling, is a restriction on how much the federal government can borrow to pay its bills and allocate funds for future investments.
 When Congress appropriates or directs government money to be spent, the government is obligated to pay those funds, creating a bill it must pay.
-When spending exceeds the amount of revenue coming in, the government borrows to pay its bills.
-As a result, the debt limit only relates to spending already approved and appropriated by Congress.

 A pattern emerged over the next seven years.
 As the US reached the debt limit annually, Congress struggled to agree on raising the limit.
-The Treasury Department used extraordinary actions to keep the government going.
-Finally, Congress increased the debt ceiling to avoid defaulting on its obligations.
+The Treasury Department continued to used extraordinary actions to keep the government going.
+Eventually, Congress would increase the debt ceiling to avoid defaulting on its obligations.